will-flemmer/monte-carlo-financial-analysis/README.md

 # Monte Carlo Option Prediction
 A project which uses monte carlo simulation to predict option pricing.
+For documentation see [this section](#documentation)

 ### Assumptions
 - We will only be simulating call options (for now)